Xenon Xe 133 (ZEE-non Xe 133)

 - A nurse or other trained health professional will give you this medicine.

-- This medicine is a gas that you will breathe in through a tube placed in your mouth.
+- This medicine is a gas that you will breathe in through your mouth.
 After you receive the medicine, you will have a CT scan or other type of x-ray test.

 Drugs and Foods to Avoid